hjpotter92/LuaQuB/README.md

 ## Building

-LuaQuB can build queries for `SELECT`, `UPDATE` and `DELETE` commands.
+LuaQuB can build queries for `SELECT`, `UPDATE`, `INSERT` and `DELETE` commands.
 The output is for MySQL.
 There is no plan on increasing support for other database engines.
-Additionally, the module only produces `AND` concatenated `WHERE` clauses.

 ## Examples

-A few examples will be saved under the `tests` directory.
+Short examples for each of the four supported commands and their various variations have been added under the `tests/` directory.

+## Not supported

+The module does not check whether your input was properly escaped or not.
+It assumes that your input will be accordingly given.